Here’s a really familiar story.

 I could feel the desperation in her voice through the email.

 I know because I’ve been there — many times.
 I created my own survival skills while I was an exhausted and tired working mom and I’ve been coaching women on those skills ever since.

 Long hours alone with children can wreak havoc on our minds, our bodies and our souls.

 We start to grow bitter and angry.
 This leads to lashing out.
 Yelling.

-In my coaching practice, I call this the Land of Bitter and Sour and it affects so many women.
+In my coaching work, I call this the Land of Bitter and Sour and it affects so many women.

 Do you relate to that phrase?
 I talk a lot about this place that so many women find themselves in as they are busy raising little children and feeling stuck and lost and filled with doubt of the life they’ve chosen, whether they work and wish they didn’t or don’t and wish they did.
 Or whether they just feel like they have to put everything on hold that makes them feel happy.